Ten of Swords

 Eirene and Plutus

 Eirene literally means peace and her Latin equivalent is the Goddess Pax.
 She is a personification God, meaning she is not the Goddess of Peace so much as peace itself.
-She is also one of the Horae.
+She is one of the Horae.

-There are two versions of the Horae or Seasons; Thallo, Auxo and Carpo, representing seasons of the year (noting that the ancients often only had three to our four), or Eunomia (Order), Dike (Moral Justice) and Eirene (Peace), representing the three parts of natural law and order.
+There are two versions of the Horae or Seasons: Thallo, Auxo and Carpo, representing seasons of the year (noting that the ancients often only had three to our four), or Eunomia (Order), Dike (Moral Justice) and Eirene (Peace), representing the three parts of natural law and order.

 Given this, we can now understand the image on the card.
 We see a dying Spartan warrior.
 By the swords strewn around the otherwise empty battlefield, we know that he is the last warrior.